Saw IV (2007) is a film in the Saw horror series.

 - Dropped a Bridge on Him: Jeff Denlon is unceremoniously shot to death by Strahm a few seconds after the events of Saw III, in which he was the protagonist, and before he can even begin to play the game to save his daughter.

-- Eye Scream: One trap forces the victim to pierce their eyes or be dismembered.
-The victim in question manages to successfully get one done before getting torn apart.
+- Eye Scream: One trap forces Ivan to pierce their eyes or be dismembered.
+Ivan manages to successfully get one done before getting torn apart.

 - Mouth Stitched Shut: Art Blank, the survivor of the mausoleum trap.
 Once it's over, he screams and the stitches rip out.